 Fraud by shoppers reselling tax-free goods prompts reform

-Japan is planning to revise its Consumption Tax exemption system for foreign visitors to curb the resale of tax-free goods within the country.
-The current Consumption Tax rate is 10%, with an 8% lower rate for essentials.
+Japan has revised its Consumption Tax exemption system for foreign visitors to curb the resale of tax-free goods within the country.
+Current thresholds for Consumption Tax refunds and a broadening of goods entitled to a tax repayment are updated.

 The changes are set to take effect in April 2025.